 Snowball Cookies with Black Walnuts

-You can buy black walnuts in many supermarkets, or online through Earthy Delights.
+You can buy black walnuts in many supermarkets.
 Or you can use regular walnuts, but they are not as good as the wild ones for this kind of recipe.
 Using cake flour improves the texture of these cookies, but you can certainly use all-purpose; my mum does.
 And please do try to get a hold of the orange flower water and Grand Marnier: While not strictly necessary, they do add a lot to the flavor.

 Makes 16 cookies, and can be scaled up.